xshen796/CodingClubPsych/SBayesR/SBayesR_XS.md

     [tutotial](https://cnsgenomics.com/software/gctb/#Tutorial) and
     [options](https://cnsgenomics.com/software/gctb/#Options) for
     detailed descriptions for parametres.

+  - Highly recommend using >256G memory, either by requesting one 256G node or multiple nodes with smaller memory.

   - Below is an example script using the prepared inputs 1-3 above: